"Sand House" - the Play (and more!)

 Why a Sand House Play?

 The team behind the ongoing promotion of Doncaster’s lost Victorian marvel, as a heritage and educational resource, believes that there are lots more people out there who would really enjoy finding out all about the Sand House and who would be amazed by it.
 In spite of the books, numerous newspaper articles, illustrated talks, radio interviews, exhibitions, television coverage and our online presence, we have only reached a fraction of our potential audience.
-A play provides a way of reaching new people – and probably a different demographic – as well as telling the story in a way that will be more accessible for many.
+A play provided a way of reaching new people – and probably a different demographic – as well as telling the story in a way that was more accessible for many.
 Please take a look at our video, on the right.

 The Creative Team

-Work on The Sand House play is a collaboration between The Sand House Charity, playwright Peter Spafford, director Olwen May and producer Helen Goodman (of Khora Productions).
-They are being supported by members of the team who have delivered previous Sand House projects.
+The Sand House play was a collaboration between The Sand House Charity, playwright Peter Spafford, director Olwen May, designer Kate Morton and producer Helen Goodman (of Khora Productions).
+They were supported by members of the team who delivered previous Sand House projects.

 An application was made to Arts Council England (ACE) in autumn 2015, for funding to carry out early development work on the Sand House play.
 All involved were delighted to receive news, just before Christmas 2015, that the application had been successful.
 As a result, the creative team undertook several development workshops in early 2016.
 Once the ideas began to clarify, an event was held at Cast in Doncaster on 27 February 2016, to present those ideas to an invited audience of interested parties.
 After receiving excellent feedback at this ‘sharing event’, the team concluded the outline development phase by reporting back to ACE.